stream-labs/sl-payments-assignment/README.md

 You've been tasked with creating an analysis for how subscriptions behave over the course of a year and the expected revenue from those subscriptions.

 You will be assessing the estimated revenue for 3 different subscription products.
+You've been provided seed data for 3 different products, 2 existing customers and their subscriptions.

 ## Requirements
 - Return a table for each product that lists out a subscription per row.